 There was a long moment of silence before the controller's voice returned.
-His frosty tone coming through even on the relatively narrow-band transmission, but his delivery was perfectly professional and contained all the pertinent information - such a perfectly Karlslandic moment that Perrine rather wished Gertrud Barkhorn could've been there to witness it.
+His frosty tone came through even on the relatively narrow-band transmission, but his delivery was perfectly professional and contained all the pertinent information - such a perfectly Karlslandic moment that Perrine rather wished Gertrud Barkhorn could've been there to witness it.

 "Very well.
 Baker Mike 570 heavy, enter left downwind runway zero two.
 Wind is one-eight degrees at five.
 Cleared to land.
 Be advised that we are launching escort craft and will have ground security personnel awaiting your arrival," he added in exactly the same clinical tone.

 Ridley sighed.
 "Roger, tower.
 Five seven zero heavy out."
 Pulling off the radio headset and handing it back to Smith, he looked over to Perrine with a wry grin.
 "Guess that could have gone better."